 His dedication in service to others also finds precedent in his ancestral lines.
-While Great-uncle Richard Banks tended peoples’ bodies, two others cared for peoples’ spirits.
+While Great-uncle Richard Banks tended peoples’ bodies, two others cared for their spiritual needs.

 The Rev. Thomas J. Maxwell, a fifth great-grandfather, founded Line Baptist Church for a mixed Cherokee-European congregation at Currahee Mountain.
 A placard for the church reads no night meetings could be held because “all white people had to be off Indian lands by sundown.”